Julius Baer posts 55% profit rise for 2021

-ZURICH, Feb 2 (Reuters) - Julius Baer BAER.S on Wednesday posted a 55% rise in 2021 net profit, as client trading and a rise in fees it generates from manging money helped generate record earnings.
+ZURICH, Feb 2 (Reuters) - Julius Baer BAER.S posted a 55% rise in 2021 net profit, as strong markets and a rise in fees it gets from managing cash for rich clients helped the Swiss bank beat the billion-franc mark on its bottom line for the first time.

-Switzerland's third-largest listed bank said it would propose an increased dividend of 2.60 francs per share, as compared to the 1.75 francs it paid out for 2020.
+Switzerland's third-largest listed bank proposed raising its dividend to 2.60 francs per share from the 1.75 francs it paid out for 2020.
 It also announced a new share buy-back programme of up to 400 million francs.

+"We are pleased to report the highest profit in our history," Chief Executive Philipp Rickenbacher said in a statement.

+"The quality of our financial performance is the result of the strategic agenda we initiated in 2020, with a shift to smart and profitable asset growth, a sharpening of our value proposition, and an acceleration of our investments in technology."

 ($1 = 0.9209 Swiss francs)